-DIESEL TRUCKS.
-Hi compression, huge torque, heavy duty, black smoke producing, whistling monsters are a favorite among many truck and car owners and you really can’t blame them – they’re manly and powerful.
+heavy duty, high compression, huge torque, black smoke producing diesel trucks are a favorite among many truck and car owners.
+They are loud, manly, and powerful.
 But what makes them produce so much smoke, why is it black smoke and sometimes white or blue and how about how diesel trucks can seemingly produce enormous clouds of smoke on demand?

 Why do Diesels Blow Smoke out the exhaust?